 - The drainage line, associated with the proposed site for development, is mostly dry and does not offer any services relative to water supply, food, tourism, and cultural contributions whereas some ecosystem services offered by the drainage line include sediment trapping. - The following impacts were identified by the Freshwater Specialist; - 1.
 Earthworks associated with the construction of the dam may result in the sedimentation of the watercourse downstream of the proposed site for development; - 2.
 Operation of the dam (including the abstraction of water from the Bergrivier and the dam for irrigation purposes) may result in the seepage through the dam wall, into the watercourse and subsequently increasing return flow; - 3.
 Construction of erosion control structures; and - 4.
-Maintenance of the drainage line. - Mitigation measures proposed by the Specialist includes;
+Maintenance of the drainage line. - Mitigation measures proposed by the Specialist includes:

 - 1. Construction during the dry season (i.e. summer), keeping the construction footprint to the designated footprint, preventing material entering the watercourse; - 2.
 Preventing over-irrigation of crops, measuring return-flow, and pumping return-flow back into the dam. - Rehabilitation and landscaping of the site along with construction erosion control structures during the dry season and keeping the construction footprint as small as possible; - 4.
 Conserve the ecological functioning of the ESA2 area where possible. - These proposed mitigation measures/ recommendations will be discussed in more detail in the EIR and the EMPr. - As stated by the Freshwater Specialist, an anthropogenic activity can impact any ecosystem driver(s) or response(s) which can have a snowball effect (i.e. knock-on-effect) on other ecosystem drivers/functions.
 The driver of the Bonathaba Dam would be seepage from the dam which will predictably be higher when the dam wall height is higher, along with runoff and return flow from agricultural areas. - The drainage line is heavily impacted and thus, risks associated with the impact on the watercourse are low where the specialists stated that the incremental impact of the larger dam wall would not make much of a difference. - One of the main drivers of the Bergrivier's ecological structure is the variability in flow conditions which fluctuates through seasons (i.e. dry periods during summer and flooding conditions due to winter rainfall events).
-However, as the incremental demand for water from various dam establishments relying on the Bergrivier for water, the Freshwater Specialists stated that it is not foreseen that the proposed Bonathaba Dam would have any significant impacts on the Bergrivier as the demands on the Bergrivier have long been discounted against the minimum flow requirements and the Ecological Reserve.
+However, as the incremental demand for water from various dam establishments relying on the Bergrivier for water, the Freshwater Specialists stated that it is not foreseen that the proposed Bonathaba Dam would have any significant impacts on the Bergrivier as the demands on the Bergrivier have long been discounted against the minimum flow requirements and the Ecological Reserve. - Impact on downstream users due to the proposed construction and operation of the Bonathaba Dam have also been identified as a potential impact.
+As per the Freshwater Report, there is no need for ecological maintenance releases from the new dam.
+The original ecological functioning of the drainage line has been entirely altered, with little conservation value left.